domfarolino/blog/_posts/2016-12-11-JavaScript-in-Confusion.md

 Arrays are really just `objects` with integer-looking property names.
 So in the above example, both `0` and `1` are `in [1, 2]` just as `0` and `1` are `in [99, 100]`.
-But wait, you may have heard that all object property names in JavaScript are strings*, so how does the array allow integer indexing and `in` checking?
+But wait, you may have heard that all object property names in JavaScript are strings, so how does the array allow integer indexing and `in` checking?

 You're probably used to referencing elements in an array by passing some integer to the bracket